I am accredited by the General Hypnotherapy Register, and am registered with the NHS to provide services through your GP.

 A skilled hypnotherapist can access a patientís subconscious mind, enabling them to understand what is causing the patientís GAD.
 With the underlying causes known, the hypnotherapist is then able to provide advice on what to do in order to get rid of the problematic mental condition once and for all.
 Furthermore, hypnotherapy is completely safe and does not produce adverse side effects.
 For these reasons, hypnotherapy is a popular alternative treatment for people with GAD and other mental conditions.

 If you suspect that you’re suffering from GAD, it may worth your while to turn to hypnotherapy.
-Pursuing a series of sessions with a qualified hypnotherapist will help to create a change in your unconscious mind, freeing yourself from your worries once and for all.
+Pursuing a series of sessions with a qualified hypnotherapist will help to create a permanent change in your subconscious mind, freeing yourself from your worries once and for all!

 (Photo by Casey Muir-Taylor )